The Ending Of Brightwood Explained

 What happens at the end of Brightwood

 After his Jen is killed, Dan encounters another Jen whose shoulders are sunburned.
-He promises her won't leave her just before another Dan puts that Dan out of his misery so that the sunburned Jen can have his sweatshirt.
+He promises he won't leave her just before another Dan puts that Dan out of his misery so that the sunburned Jen can have his sweatshirt.
 This Dan and Jen are more experienced at surviving in the lake loop, but they still have mixed feelings about murdering their variants, and they recoil in disgust at their bloodied, lifeless selves.
 At least, Jen does — until she has to finish off a Dan and clearly derives some satisfaction about actually getting to stab him in the neck.

 The audience now follows this version of the couple as they come to terms with their situation, which Jen describes as being "stuck in hell" with Dan.
 They wonder about why they're stuck and how long they've been there, and they spy on other variants as they jog and argue on the trail.
-When they stumble upon a makeshift tent in which a corpse of a Dan variant has badly decomposed, they both accept that there is no escape and profess their love for each other.
+When they stumble upon a makeshift tent in which the corpse of a Dan variant has badly decomposed, they both accept that there is no escape and profess their love for each other.
 Unfortunately, this Dan is quickly dispatched by another hooded figure.
 Jen tries to flee from the attacker and falls into a pile of one of her own variants' remains, then hides in the lake (despite the "No Swimming" signs) until the threat has passed.
 A disoriented and scared Jen spots a silvery orb in the brush.
-As she gazes at her own reflection, she's killed by who's revealed to be a Jen variant in a blue hoodie that's completely saturated with mud.
+As she gazes at her own reflection, she's killed by a Jen variant in a blue hoodie completely saturated with mud.

 What does the ending mean?

-At the very end of "Brightwood," the variant of Jen in the mud-brown sweatshirt drags her kill — the Jen we had been following for the final third of the movie — back to her encampment.
+At the very end of "Brightwood," the Jen variant in the mud-brown sweatshirt drags her kill — the Jen we had been following for the final third of the movie — back to her encampment.
 There, a Dan variant is feasting upon meat.
 It had been previously established during one of their conversations that Dan is not a hunter.
 But the last iterations of Dan and Jen realized they needed food.
 These final versions have figured out how to get it.
 As there doesn't appear to be any wildlife in the water or in the woods surrounding it, hunting the more frightened and vulnerable copies of themselves is their only option.
 The most experienced Dan and Jen have fully reconciled themselves to their fate and have turned to cannibalism to survive indefinitely in this purgatory.

 Judging from their well-worn weapons and the nonchalant way they kill and consume their victims, it appears they've been at it for a while ... what Jen might call a stupid amount of time.
 In the end, while Dan and Jen have finally learned how to function together, their continued existence depends on their willingness to constantly kill themselves and each other.